VIVPM/Delegated-Reputation-based-Proof-of-Probability-using-Game-Theory/README.md

 1. **First-Stage Game**
 2. **Second-Stage Game**

 The results of the first-stage game are utilized in the second-stage game.
-After completing the two-stage game, an eligible node is selected as the miner and receives rewards.
+After completing the two-stage game, the last eligible node is selected as the miner and receives rewards.
 A penalty is imposed at each stage if a node behaves maliciously.
-At the node, the final eligible node is selected as miner.

 ---